freednara/NextGenENOS/docs/PRODUCT_DETAIL_IMPLEMENTATION_GUIDE.md

 # Product Detail Implementation Guide

-## **Complete Product Detail View for StoreConnect**
+## **Complete Product Detail View for ENOS**

-**Purpose**: This guide covers the implementation of the Product Detail component, which displays comprehensive product information when users select a product from the browser.
+**Purpose**: This guide covers the implementation of the Product Detail component that provides comprehensive product information display, quantity selection, and Add to Cart functionality.

 ---